pulumi/docs/content/registry/packages/google-native/api-docs/billingbudgets/v1/getbudget/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">Dictionary&lt;string, string&gt;</span>
     </dt>
     <dd>{{% md %}}Optional.
 A single label and value pair specifying that usage from only this set of labeled resources should be included in the budget.
-Currently, multiple entries or multiple values per entry are not allowed.
-If omitted, the report will include all labeled and unlabeled usage.{{% /md %}}</dd><dt class="property-required"
+If omitted, the report includes all labeled and unlabeled usage.
+An object containing a single `"key": value` pair.
+Example: `{ "name": "wrench" }`. _Currently, multiple entries or multiple values per entry are not allowed._{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="projects_csharp">
 <a href="#projects_csharp" style="color: inherit; text-decoration: inherit;">Projects</a>